-As a part of Belmont’s environmental sustainability initiative, Residence Life has implemented new sustainable practices.
-These energy efficient products and practices help us keep utility costs down, and thus keep living costs down, while also protecting the environment.
-Our efforts include replacing light bulbs with CFL light bulbs (compact fluorescent light), utilizing recycling stations in each residential complex, and exploring new technology options to reduce our carbon footprint.
+As part of Belmont’s environmental sustainability initiative, the Office of Residence Life has implemented a variety of sustainable practices.
+These energy efficient practices help us keep utility costs down, and thus keep living costs down, while also protecting the environment.
+Our sustainable efforts include replacing light bulbs with CFL (compact fluorescent light) light bulbs, providing recycling stations in each residential complex, and exploring new technology options to reduce our carbon footprint.

 Energy Conservation Efforts

-Below are the steps we are asking our students to take in order to contribute to our conservation efforts.
+Below are steps we ask all on-campus students to take in order to contribute to our conservation efforts.